dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1209: Individuals should be evaluated based on character, not race.
+### T1209: Individuals should be judged on merits, not race.

 |Support|
 |---|